Quinos2003/ImageUploader/README.md

 # ImageUploader
-trying to implement the things I learned
+trying to implement the things I learned in Django